taskcoach/taskcoach/README.md

 ## Support

 - Report bugs or request features at GitHub Issues: https://github.com/taskcoach/taskcoach/issues
-- Ask for help or haveaaaa other open discussion at https://github.com/orgs/taskcoach/discussions
+- Ask for help or have other open discussion at https://github.com/orgs/taskcoach/discussions